The White Continent Awaits

-When compared to the size and the majesty of the Antarctic, we are insignificant.
-And yet we venture out into the unforgiving cold, again and again, determined to make our mark.
+When compared to the size of the majestic Antarctic, we are insignificant…and yet we venture out into the icy cold, again and again, determined to make our mark.
 The tiny ports of the South Shetland islands stand testimony to the indomitable nature of man.
-Our ship will drop anchor at three of them, at least, weather permitting.
+Our ship will drop anchor at three of them at least, weather permitting.

 The Weddell Sea

-On the voyage back, it’s time to try and wean yourself away from the magic of the White Continent, the hypnotic blue tinge of the icebergs, and the haunting call of the tern.
+On the voyage back, it’s time to cast away the winds of the white wilderness, the hypnotic blue tinge of the icebergs and the haunting call of the tern.
 The sights and sounds ebb and flow, as you make your crossing.
 The Drake Passage will mesmerize you once again, as you make your way back to Ushuaia and civilization.

-If you want some time to thaw before you go back to your everyday life, well, you’re already in hedonistic Argentina – just say the word, and our team will put together a little holiday-within-a-holiday for you in no time at all.
+If you want some time before you go back to your everyday life, well, you’re already in Argentina – just say the word, and our team will put together a little holiday within a holiday for you!

-South America is full of treasures with familiar names – Machu Picchu, the mighty Amazon, the Andes and the Galapagos islands.
-The continent is vast and addictive, and once you begin to explore it, you’ll find yourself returning again and again.
-The natural wonders of South America are unique, boasting landscapes unlike anywhere else on earth.
+South America is full of treasures – Machu Picchu, the mighty Amazon, the Andes and the Galapagos islands.
+The continent is vast and once you begin to explore it, you’ll find yourself returning again and again.

-Your journey could take you paddling down one of the thousands of narrow streams of the Amazon, taking in the wildlife.
-Or you could spend a few days on your surfboard, catching the breakers on either coast.
-If hiking is your thing, the magical Andes trail will challenge you.
+Your journey could take you paddling down one of the thousands of narrow streams of the Amazon, or you could spend a few days on your surfboard, catching the breakers on either coast.
+If hiking is your thing, the magical Andes trail will challenge you!